- 1. Add Subtitles+

 Step 3 Set output preferences and save the video.

-Use the Output Format menu’s the Video tab to choose a format and its resolution (MP4 for this example), set a destination folder in the the File Location field, and click the Save to add the subtitles to the MP4 video file.
+Use the Output Format menu’s the Video tab to choose a format and its resolution (MP4 for this example), set a destination folder in the the File Location field, and click the Save or the Start All button to add the subtitles to the MP4 video file.

 To add subtitles to your recorded MP4 video clips, Wondershare Filmora (originally Wondershare Video Editor) makes it pretty easy.
 This program provides extensive text templates you can use to add captions for a better explanation.